Workshops & events

 Do you want to leave a lighter footprint?
 Simplify your lifestyle & enjoy more of the good stuff?
 Save money & our environment at the same time?
 Connect with like-minded others in your community?
 If yes to any of these, then Living Smart is for you!

-Living Smart is an interactive 7 session sustainability course for adults (16+).
+Living Smart is an holistic 7 session sustainability course for adults (16+).
 Through hands-on practical activities, presentations & guest speakers we look at ways to live healthier lifestyles, grow our own food, reduce our power, water & waste, create fabulous compost & make our own chemical-free household cleaners.
 During our sessions you will meet inspirational locals sharing their sustainability journeys, and of course the knowledge & experience you bring is invaluable too!

 What participants say about Living Smart: http://livingsmart.org.au/living-smart-video-what-participants-have-to-say/